yl5682/ecds-open-access-exhibition-online-archive/README.md

-# open
+# Open Access Exhibition Online Archive

-This is the OpenAccess Exhibition redesigned and developed for an online archive.
+This is the Open Access Exhibition redesigned and developed for an online archive.
 It is built in Ember as a single page application.
 Graphics and flyer pages are from the original exhibition per requirements.